jackyzha0/jackyzha0.github.io/content/thoughts/react.md

 ---
-title: "React in 30 minutes"
+title: React in 30 minutes
 date: 2021-08-07T08:38:11-04:00
 tags:
   - fruit
   - technical
+aliases:
+  - ../posts/react
 ---

 React is, as the [website](https://reactjs.org/) says, "a JavaScript library for building user interfaces."
 What this means exactly, is often confusing to people.